-- the work of the Internal Auditor; - the school resource management self-assessment tool; - the work of the CFO who has the responsibility for the development and maintenance of the internal control framework. - the work of the external Auditors; - correspondence from ESFA e.g. FNtI/NtI and 'minded to' letters.
+- the work of the Internal Auditor; - the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework - the work of the external Auditors; - correspondence from ESFA e.g. FNtl/Ntl and 'minded to' letters.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit and Finance committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by the Board of Trustees on 20 December 2022 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 15 December 2023 and signed on their behalf by: